WWW.BADGERLAND.CO.UK

 What do badger groups actually do?

 The purpose of each individual Badger Group is defined in its own constitution.
 Accordingly, one group may have slightly different aims and activities from another group.
-However, virtually all badger groups are members of the Badger Trust, so they can generally expected to have many common aims and objectives.
+Many (although not all) badger groups are members of the Badger Trust, so they can generally expected to have many common aims and objectives.

 History